ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 Now that we’ve defined your play, let’s add some tasks to get some things done.
 Align (vertically) the **t** in `task` with the **h** in `hosts`.
-Yes, it does actually matter.
-In fact, you should make sure all of your playbook statements are aligned in the way shown here.
-You also must use spaces for indentation.
-Tabs are not valid YAML syntax.
+Make sure to follow the indentation shown here as spacing in playbooks is very important.
+You also have use spaces for indentation as tabs are not valid YAML syntax.
 If you want to see the entire playbook for reference, skip to the bottom of this exercise.